 To begin capturing and viewing data:

 Each time you connect to a host, the Oculus Remote Monitor automatically compresses and saves the incoming data stream to disk under a unique filename in the format package-YYYYMMDD-HHMMSS-ID.dat.
 The default recordings directory for these files are in your Documents folder, under the OVRMonitorRecordings sub-folder.
-You can change this directory in the Client Settings panel.
+You can change this directory in the Settings menu.

 The overview provides a high-level performance overview.
 It plots a graphical summary of the VrAPI messages and error conditions against a timeline.

 To view the log, click on the Overview tab.

 Move the pointer over the performance overview to reveal details of the collected data.
 Double-click anywhere in the overview to open the Profiler Data view at that precise point in the timeline.

 Screen captures of the pre-distorted frame buffer.
 Move the pointer over this section to view the screenshots captured at that point in time.